Food Safety Training in Ottawa

 When people ingest contaminated food, they are at great risk for getting a foodborne infection (poisoning, if chemicals were ingested instead).
 The most common microorganisms that contaminate food and cause FBIs are (1) Norovirus, (2) Campylobacter, (3) Clostridium perfringens, (4) Salmonella, and (5) Staphylococcus aureus.

-During proper (safe) food handling, the risk of these microorganisms ending up on food becomes very low to zero risk.
-The handling process should be safe, starting from raw produce, meat, and poultry (and other products) being brought into the facility to the selling or serving of the final product; it does matter if the final product is sold/served for a price (or without a price).
+During proper (safe) food handling, the risk of these microorganisms ending up on food becomes very low to zero.
+The handling process should be safe, starting from raw produce, meat, and poultry (and other products) being brought into the facility to the selling or serving of the final product.
+It does matter if the final product is sold/served for a price (or without a price).

 Leave a Reply